Jeffrey04/legisdata/README.md

 OPENSEARCH_CA_CERTS=./certificates/root/root-ca.pem
 ```

+Next you will need to compose a `internal_users.yml` (with sample [here](https://opensearch.org/docs/latest/security/configuration/yaml/#internal_usersyml)) and save the file to `./podman/opensearch/usr/share/opensearch/config/opensearch-security/internal_users.yml`.
+Ensure the password matches the configuration settings in `.env`.

 Then start all the servers in one terminal emulator

 ```
 make -j10 dev
 ```

-After everything is started properly, import the parsed data into the database with
+After everything is started properly, import the parsed data into the database with in another terminal emulator window/tab
 ```
 make migrate
 ```